Accessibility and mobility for little boy in wheelchair

 More about our donation

 Lockdowns as a result of the Pandemic mean that MS Therapy Centre members have not been active for the past 12 months.
 Some have become physically unstable.
 Our donation will provide immediate and long term support to members particularly after a fall – and carers too.

 Established in 2004, the MS Therapy Centre (NW) provides a wide range of therapies and services in a caring and supporting environment to enrich the lives of their 400 members and to limit the effects of MS on sufferers.

-Our earlier donation of £3,300 helped BDAA develop their BDAA Junior Schools Fishing Project This is the first scheme of its kind in the UK and will help hundreds of disabled children and young people benefit from fishing.
-By working with SEN Schools, the BDAA hopes fishing clubs can become part of academic structures in the future.
+Our 2020 donation of £3,320 helped BDAA develop their BDAA Junior Schools Fishing Project This is the first scheme of its kind in the UK and will help hundreds of disabled children and young people benefit from fishing.

 More about BDAA

-The British Disabled Angling Association (BDAA) offers fishing opportunities for disabled children, young people and adults across the Midlands.
+BDAA offers fishing opportunities for disabled children, young people and adults across the Midlands.
 Angling helps improve the health and wellbeing of many disabled people.
 The sport encourages access to outdoor activities and, most importantly, offers the chance to socialise with others in the local community.
-As such, angling can change the lives of disabled people.
-And BDAA offers inclusive fishing opportunities to disabled people of all ages and disability.
-The charity provides adapted equipment, disabled platforms and access, services, information, support and practical advice on all issues encompassing angling.
+Angling can change the lives of disabled people.
+BDAA offers inclusive fishing opportunities to disabled people of all ages and disability.
+And the charity provides adapted equipment, disabled platforms and access, services, information, support and practical advice on all issues encompassing angling.

 We fund bespoke power wheelchair for cerebral palsy sufferer